 The 4 H’s…

 →Managing change and challenges

 - Regular Members are in third grade through the year following high school.

 - Cloverbuds are in Kindergarten or first grade.

 Enrolling in 4-H is simple!
-To receive an enrollment packet contact Joshua Goede at email@example.com or (608) 269-8722.
+To receive an enrollment packet, email firstname.lastname@example.org or call the office at (608) 269-8722.
 If emailing be sure to include:

 - How many youth are interested in joining